dododoyo/AAiT_OOP_Lab_Solutions/Lab_01/readMeLab01.md

 ```

 #### k.
 Write a Java program that computes the sum and product of two matrices.
-The size of the matrices shall be determined by the user of the program.[Solution File](./LAB1KMatrixOperations.java)
+The size of the matrices shall be determined by the user of the program.
+[Solution File](./LAB01K/LAB1KMatrixOperations.java)
 > Solution Code
 ```Java
 import java.util.*;